JamzYang/api-key-aggregetor/README.md

 ## Configuration Reference

-### VS Code Settings

-You can configure the extension through VS Code settings:
+You can configure the extension through VS Code settings (`settings.json`):

 ```json
 {